-Kim Jong Un's half-brother killed by two women, South Korea says
+Suspect arrested over death of Kim Jong Un's half-brother

 - South Korean intelligence has confirmed the North Korean man was killed with poison

-- Investigators are awaiting the results of an autopsy of Kim's body

-(CNN)Two Asian women are suspected of murdering the half-brother of North Korean leader Kim Jong Un in Malaysia Monday, South Korea's intelligence committee said Wednesday.
+She was detained Wednesday at Malaysia's Kuala Lumpur International Airport 2 carrying a Vietnamese travel document.

-Investigators are awaiting the results of an autopsy on the body of Kim Jong Nam, who died soon after being attacked at Malaysia's Kuala Lumpur International Airport (KLIA).
+Earlier, South Korea's intelligence committee said two Asian women were suspected of murdering Kim Jong Nam, who died soon after being attacked at the same airport.

+Investigators are awaiting the results of an autopsy on his body.

 Kim is believed to have been poisoned, South Korea's National Assembly Intelligence Committee Chairman Lee Cheol Woo told a press briefing Wednesday.

 Lee did not say how Kim was poisoned or how South Korea obtained the information.
+According to CNN's Will Ripley, who is in Pyongyang, Kim's death has not been publicized in North Korea and is unlikely to be, given political sensitivities.

 Kim was boarding a flight to the island of Macau, a Chinese territory, to visit his family when he was attacked, Lee said.

-Kim went to the counter at KLIA asking for help, the Royal Malaysian Police said in a statement, but died on the way to hospital.
+Kim went to the counter at KLIA asking for help, the Royal Malaysian Police said in a statement.

+A Malaysian official told CNN that the man was then taken to an airport clinic, which decided to send him to the hospital.
+He died en route.

 "The deceased ... felt like someone grabbed or held his face from behind," Selangor State Criminal Investigations Department Chief Fadzil Ahmat told Reuters.

-South Korea's Unification Ministry said Wednesday it is working with Malaysian authorities, while the country's acting President and Prime Minister held a National Security Council meeting on Wednesday morning to discuss the death.
+South Korea's Unification Ministry said Wednesday it was working with Malaysian authorities, while the country's acting President and Prime Minister discussed the death at a National Security Council meeting.

-The North Korean embassy in Malaysia said they had no information about Kim's death when contacted by CNN.
+The North Korean embassy in Malaysia said they had no information about Kim's death when contacted by CNN, but a car with a North Korean flag on it was seen entering the hospital mortuary where Kim's body is believed to be.

 Unsubstantiated reports